How to Build a Time Machine

 How to Build a Time Machine by Paul Davies is a 2002 physics book that discusses the possibilities of time travel.
 It was published by Penguin Books.

+Synopsis

 In this book, Davies discusses why time is relative, how this relates to time travel, and then lays out a "blueprint" for a real time machine.
 This is explored whilst also discussing paradoxes which allow a more constructive approach.
 It is a realistic, albeit fantastical, book.

+Critical reception

+In Kirkus Reviews the reviewer noted that this volume allowed "Davies to wax eloquent on concepts he has covered in earlier works: general relativity, quantum mechanics, black holes, virtual matter (non-empty vacuums), parallel universes, as well as assorted time paradoxes."